CSCI-442-Mines/project-2-starter/README.md

 > [!IMPORTANT]
 >
 > - You'll want to read this **entire document** before beginning the
 >   project.
-Please ask any questions you have on Piazza, but only if
+Please ask any questions you have on Ed Discussion, but only if
 >   this README does not answer your question.
 > - Do **NOT** open any of the projects in a windows operating system.
 >   This will change the line endings and causes strange errors.
 Always